MoonetD/CS265-mlsys-project-final/memory-bank/decisionLog.md

 *
 ---
 ### Decision (Code)
+[2025-05-14 13:07:00] - Fixed rank mismatch issue in graph rewriter for activation checkpointing.

+**Rationale:**
+The graph rewriter was failing to extract subgraphs for recomputation due to a significant mismatch between the ranks in the activation_liveness data (in the thousands, e.g., 2569) and the ranks in the traced graph (much smaller, starting from 0, 1, 2, etc.).
+This made it impossible to find nodes in the graph based on the ranks from the profiler, resulting in "No ranks close enough to target rank" errors.

+**Details:**
+1. Modified `trace_model_for_ac` in `starter_code/graph_rewriter.py` to accept the activation_liveness parameter, which was previously being referenced but not passed.
+2. Implemented a sophisticated rank scaling approach that maps between the profiler's rank space and the graph's rank space:
+   - Added separate scaling for forward and backward passes
+   - Used the boundary between forward and backward passes to calibrate the scaling
+   - Applied different scaling factors to forward and backward ranks
+3. Updated the call to `trace_model_for_ac` in `ac_comparison.py` to pass the activation_liveness parameter.
+4. Fixed indentation issues and improved conditional logic for activation_liveness checks.

+These changes allow the graph rewriter to successfully find nodes in the graph based on the ranks from the profiler, enabling subgraph extraction and recomputation.
+The graph rewriter can now successfully rewrite the graph, though there are still some issues with the execution of the rewritten model that would require further investigation.

+---
+### Decision (Code)
 [2025-05-14 12:20:00] - Enhanced `ac_comparison.py` to output detailed Stage 2 results before proceeding to Stage 3.

 **Rationale:**